MoShrank/spacey-backend/README.md

 ## Deployment
 The backend is deployed on a virtual private server uisng a [docker compose file](https://github.com/MoShrank/spacey-docker-services).
 A github workflow is used to run tests, build and push the docker image to a AWS docker registry on each push/merge to master.
 The VPS runs [watchtower](https://github.com/containrrr/watchtower) which continuously polls the latest docker image and updates it if a newer version is available.
 ![CI/CD Pipeline](./.github/images/pipeline.png)
+In addition to our production environment, there is also the option to push changes to staging which can be spinned up on demand to test certain features.